 Objectives and Curriculum

-A M.S.E. degree in Instructional Leadership is available for candidates who hold a bachelor of science degree and Class B certification in education and have completed three years successful teaching experience.
+A M.S.E. degree in Instructional Leadership is available for candidates who hold a bachelor of science degree from a regionally accredited institution, hold a Class B certification in education and have completed three years successful teaching experience.
 Instructional Leadership certification provides the candidate with the required credentials to be considered for leadership positions in K–12 schools/systems in Alabama.

 Graduates of the Master’s in Instructional Leadership program will have an understanding of the following concepts: